-In that light, The Expedition team suggests that you reframe your bucket list.
-Too often, they’re checklists of popular or expensive destinations, rather than meaningful ones.
+Too often, bucket lists are checklists of popular or expensive destinations, rather than meaningful ones.
 Instead, what if we loaded our bucket lists with the kinds of travel experiences we want to have with our kids?
 Not the trips that cost the most or involve flying the farthest, but ones that connect kids to the world, broaden their horizons, and teach them a thing or two.

-We’ve got nine ideas to get you started.
+We’ve got seven ideas to get you started.
 They’ll work with a range of budgets, and can be tailored to your family’s tastes.

 The Camping Trip

 What kid doesn’t dig the idea of sleeping in a tent?
 Beyond that, camping encourages kids to disconnect from devices, live with less, and connect to the sounds, smells and textures of nature.
 If you haven’t camped with your kids before, you might be surprised at how quickly they take wading through creeks, collecting leaves and examining rocks.
 And if a tent is truly beyond your comfort zone, there are other options, like car camping, cabin camping and even RVing.

 For many families, an African safari is the ultimate wildlife adventure, and it’s on a lot of bucket lists.
 But safaris can be prohibitively expensive, as well as challenging to plan, especially if you have small kids.
 But you can have an awe-inspiring wildlife experience closer to home—seeing sea turtles in Texas, kelp forests in California, or bison in Montana.
 These real-life encounters with animals encourage curiosity about and respect for other creatures.